Return to Index

 And Last, But Not Least...

-Breastfeeding: hints to help you get off to a good start.
-American Academy of Family Physicians Family Doctor website.
+Breastfeeding: Hints to help you get off to a good start.
+Family Doctor—American Academy of Family Physicians website.
 Available at: http://familydoctor.org/familydoctor/en/pregnancy-newborns/caring-for-newborns/breastfeeding-formula/breastfeeding-hints-to-help-you-get-off-to-a-good-start.html.
-Updated August 2010.
-Accessed December 27, 2012.
+Updated November 2014.
+Accessed October 24, 2016.